 blocks.
 Exception handling works as follows:

-block are executed as normal.
+try block are executed as normal.

-block is skipped.
+except block is skipped.

-block is executed and execution continues after the try
+except statement.
+If it matches, the except block is executed and execution continues after the try block.

-blocks are found, it becomes an unhandled exception and the program terminates with a message similar to that shown earlier.
+except block, the exception is passed up to outer try blocks.
+If no matching except blocks are found, it becomes an unhandled exception and the program terminates with a message similar to that shown earlier.

 Exception handlers are very useful when extracting user input.

-block can contain multiple except
+A try block can contain multiple except blocks.

 In this case, we’ve added an exception handler to also catch divisions by zero.
 Without the handler, the program would abort since our program is incorrect and we are attempting to divide by zero.
-The last except
+The last except block can omit the exception type in order to catch any exception.

 In some instances we may want to abort the program any way, even if we catch the exception.
 By catching the exception first, we can abort cleanly to clean up any loose ends.
 For example, if we have an output file opened, we may want to close it before the program aborts so the buffer is flushed.

-blocks can be used at any position within a program.
+The try blocks can be used at any position within a program.
 When

-an exception is raised, it is passed up to an earlier try
+an exception is raised, it is passed up to an earlier try block

-if it is not handled by a local try
+if it is not handled by a local try block.

 Python defines a number of built-in exceptions that can be raised automatically during program execution:

 We have seen several instances when Python automatically raises exceptions during program execution.
-But you can also raise
+But you can also raise an exception within your program

-statement which can be used to
+Python also defines the assert statement which can be used to

 make assertions within your program.
 This is very useful for debugging programs.